learn-the-web/topics/javascript-effects.md

 ### Transition end

 We can, of course, also listen for transition end, with the `transitionend` event.
-The Javascript code is exactly the same as for animations:
+The JavaScript code is exactly the same as for animations:

 ```js
 var $box = $('.box');